SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Design Limitations and Mitigations

-\paragraph{Linear Program Scalability} The runtime to solve the linear program increases dramatically beyond 60-80 assets, limiting the number of assets in a \SPEEDEX{} batch.
-A deployment could take advantage of market structure--- there are many assets (e.g., stocks) in the real world, but most are linked to one geographic area or economy, and are primarily traded against one currency.
-We formally show in \S \ref{sec:decomposition} that in this case, the price computation problem can be decomposed between core ``pricing'' currencies and the external stocks.
+\paragraph{Linear Program Scalability.} The runtime to solve the linear program increases dramatically beyond 60-80 assets, limiting the number of assets in a \SPEEDEX{} batch.
+A deployment could take advantage of market structure---there are many assets (e.g., stocks) in the real world, but most are linked to one geographic area or economy, and are primarily traded against one currency.
+We formally show in \S \ref{sec:decomposition} that in this case, the price computation problem can be decomposed between core pricing (i.e., numeraire) currencies and the external stocks.
 After running \Tat{} on the core currencies, each stock can be priced on its own relative to a core currency.
-This lets \SPEEDEX{} to support real-world transaction patterns with an arbitrary number of assets and a small number of pricing currencies.
+This lets \SPEEDEX{} support real-world transaction patterns with an arbitrary number of assets and a small number of pricing currencies.

-\S \ref{apx:lp} points out that setting the commission to $0$ simplifies the linear program to one that is more algorithmically tractable at larger numbers of assets. \Thestellarbc{} plans to use this version of the linear program.
+\S \ref{apx:lp} points out that setting the commission to $0$ simplifies the linear program to one that is more algorithmically tractable at larger numbers of assets.
+The Stellar implementation uses this version of the linear program.

-\paragraph{Limited Trade Types} Trades on \SPEEDEX{} are limited to trades selling a fixed amount of one asset in exchange for as much as possible of another. \SPEEDEX{} does not implement offers to buy a fixed amount of an asset in exchange for as little as possible of another.
+\paragraph{Limited Trade Types.} Trades on \SPEEDEX{} are limited to trades selling a fixed amount of one asset in exchange for as much as possible of another. \SPEEDEX{} does not implement offers to buy a fixed amount of an asset in exchange for as little as possible of another.
 These buy offers admit the same logarithmic transformation as in \S \ref{sec:logtransform}, but make the price computation problem PPAD-hard, a complexity class that is widely conjectured to be algorithmically intractable in polynomial time (\S \ref{sec:ppad}).
-One could compute prices using only sell offers, and integrate buy offers in the linear programming step.
+One could compute prices using only sell offers and integrate buy offers in the linear programming step.

-Ramseyer et al. \cite{ramseyer2022batch} show how to integrate so-called Constant Function Market Makers (CFMMs) \cite{angeris2019analysis} into the exchange market framework and \Tat{}. \TheSDF{}'s implementation uses this integration with its own CFMMs.
+Ramseyer et al.~\cite{ramseyer2022batch} show how to integrate Constant Function Market Makers (CFMMs) \cite{angeris2019analysis} into the exchange market framework and \Tat{}.
+The Stellar implementation uses this integration with its own CFMMs.